JSpeedie/cmp-tree/README.md

 more problems.
 As I see it, I'm a bit surprised it's taken so long to get a language like Rust, but nonetheless I'm grateful it exists now!

+#### Part 8: Profiling for Further Improvements

+One thing I wanted to learn more about through this project was profiling.
+After changing my file comparison code to use `memcmp()` (or an equivalently fast memory comparison option) and adding multithreading, I wasn't quite sure how to improve the performance of the program next.
+I had one idea for optimizing which is to have `cmp-tree` do its comparisons directory-by-directory.
+By this I mean modifying `cmp-tree` so that when it is going through a directory tree, it would get the list of files in the current directory its in and compare those files *before* recursing further.
+This differs from how `cmp-tree` worked at this point where it would recurse through the full first and second directory trees to create two full file trees before combining them into one giant unique file list which `cmp-tree` would finally loop through, performing all the file comparisons.
+The thought behind this alternative approach is that since it would access files to generate the file list and then almost immediately actually compares the files, the disk accesses the program performs over its runtime will be for data that is closer together on the disk, speeding up the disk I/O which should be the slowest form of significant data access in the program.
+I talk more about this alternative approach in the Next Steps section, but for now it's worth noting (1) that it was the next big optimization idea I had at the time, (2) that it would be a lot of work, more than almost any other optimization I had implemented so far or might reasonably be willing to do in the future, and (3) that I wasn't sure this alternative approach to the program would actually make the program execute faster.

+Because I wasn't certain that this fundamentally different approach to the program would yield performance gains, I decided I would look elsewhere for optimization.
+Of course, this meant profiling.
+I first used `perf stat -d` to check the performance counters.
+Branch misses were excellent, about 0.7%.
+L1 cache misses were not great, about 10%.
+L3 cache misses were excellent, about 0.3%.
+The standout piece of data however was the fact that given that `cmp-tree` would auto-determine how many cores were on the machine it was running on and create 1 thread per core, on my 16 core machine I was getting ~1.8 CPUs utilized.
+Better than single-threaded, but that is woefully poor CPU usage by each thread on average.
+Originally I didn't notice this metric and I thought that perhaps L1 cache misses were something I could look into optimizing.
+It's possible that the bad CPU utilization stat is inflated by other factors, but it's too terrible a number to not investigate.

+I decided I maybe wanted some more info on cache performance so I ran a `perf state -e` command asking for more information about cache misses and references.
+It mentioned that about 8% of all cache refs missed.
+Something to keep in mind.

+Next I used `callgrind` to take a look at the call graph and which functions were eating up the greatest portions of the total CPU time the program used.
+I found that the majority of CPU time (~54%) was spent comparing bytes from files, with only a small percentage (~8%) of run time spent reading the files.
+This also surprised me since I thought this program could be really disk I/O heavy and that on the right input, disk I/O would contribute a significant amount to total CPU time.

+After checking the `callgrind` call graph, I profiled the memory usage of `cmp-tree` using `heaptrack`.
+Again, to my surprise I found that `PathBuf`s and `Path`s were using a lot more memory than I thought they would.
+Not as much as `readdir`, but I already call `readdir` only once for every file across both directory trees.
+Perhaps if I switched `cmp-tree` to the aforemention alternative, directory-by-directory approach, I could simply print the output as each comparison is performed and then reuse *one* `PathBuf`/`Path` per thread, allowing me to remove the `first_path` and `second_path` members from the `FullFileComparison` struct.

+I also used `strace`, specifically with its `-r` flag to see how long my program was spending in each syscall it called.
+At the time that's what I thought the numbers added by the `-r` flag meant, but it turns out the `-r` just tells you the gap in time between the previous syscall and the one it is currently entering.
+These gaps can be helpful, but it's not what I was looking for.
+This misunderstanding led to me seeing nothing particularly out of the ordinary to me in the output of `strace` except for what I thought were a rare few 9x-slower-than-the-rest `statx()` calls (in retrospect, it's not clear these calls were slow at all!
+There may have just been a moderate delay between their calling and the previously called syscall).
+That said, it did seem strange to me that among the close to 1000 lines of output my original `strace -r` call generated, there were only 16 lines about `read()` when my program obviously spends a lot of time reading from files (when the directory trees contain lots of mostly-similar regular files, which the input I was giving it did).
+This made me think `strace` was not going to be helpful for me.
+I would later find out two things about calling `strace` that would change that opinion.
+First, I found out that the `-r` flag was not giving me the information I thought it was, and to actually get the amount of time each syscall took to complete, I needed to use the `-T` flag instead.
+Next, I found out that in order to get syscall info on all the threads created by my program I need to give `strace` an additional flag: `-ff`.
+Running `strace -ff -T` gave me 95,000 lines of output, **81,000** of which were `read()` calls!
+Now that seems more correct.
+I also found one `futex()` call that took 0.81 seconds to complete.
+I didn't know if that was unreasonable for that syscall, but I did know that the average syscall in the program took closer to 0.000004 seconds.
+All said and done, my main takeaways were (1) that perhaps I can play with the read size of my read calls in order to improve performance.
+81,000 out of 95,000 is a dominating presence from `read()`.
+Maybe that's fine, but perhaps the startup and finishing costs of the read syscall could be adding up needlessly, and fewer biggers reads could be a good idea.
+Further still, maybe the first read could read quite a small number of bytes (to quickly catch files that differ in the first few bytes) and increase the read size for following read calls we become increasing confident that the files will match.

+In short, I learned a lot about profiling and related tools such as `perf`, `heaptrack` and `strace`, but the direction to take my optimization in next isn't perfectly clear.
+Perhaps the best idea for optimization is at the moment is pipelining.
+This was something I hadn't heard much about prior to this profiling stint, but I recently learned that the producer-consumer model is a common approach for pipelining processing files.
+Intuitively it could reduce the wait time each thread currently incurs when they attempt to read from a file before comparing the read contents.
+It would be a fair amount of work implementing it, but I think that's the next direction I'll take this project.
+I'm looking forward to it!
+Hopefully it pays off!

 &nbsp;